clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/What the Shell.md

 ```

 ### Bind shells
-* Where code executed on the target is used to start a listener attached to a shell directly on the target.
+* Code is executed to start a listener attached to a shell on the target.
 * This would then be opened up to the Internet.
-* Can connect to the port that the code has opened and obtain remote code execution.
+* Attacker connects to the port that the code has opened and obtain remote code execution.
 * Does not require any configuration on the attacker's network.
 * May be prevented by firewalls protecting the target.
 * Bind shells are less common.